limorl/monorepo-python-sample/packages/configuration/README.md

 # Configuration Provider

-Configuration provider is initialized with a config file which containes configuration sections named after the type of configuration.
+Configuration provider is initialized with a config file which contains configuration sections named after the type of configuration.
 For example, a configuration file as follows:
 ```json
 {